 Lagana-Riordan, C., Aguilar, J. P., Franklin, C., Streeter, C. L., Kim, J. S., Tripodi, S. J., & Hopson, L. M. (2011).
 At-risk students' perceptions of traditional schools and a solution-focused public alternative school.
 Preventing School Failure, 55(3), 105-114. doi:10.1080/10459880903472843

-The authors through their research study hav put an emphasis on how the success of positive behavioral intervention and supports (PBIS) in schools has brought it to the attention of many educators.
+The authors through their research study have put an emphasis on how the success of positive behavioral intervention and supports (PBIS) in schools has brought it to the attention of many educators.
 They showed that due to the great success in school, the idea of implementing in juvenile justice setting has surfaced.
 The idea behind using this program thus is to help with rehabilitating youth in order for them to return to society where they belong as productive citizens.
 The idea of replacing punishment-based disciplinary strategies with the PBIS approach has come to question.
 The author found that PBIS is what is required in order to as it has a positive effect on the youth.
 However, there are also many components involved in the implementation of the program.
 Many of these components are not widely available in juvenile justice setting.
 The PBIS program will require adapting for secure setting to improve the effects.
 With these improvements better outcomes will result for the youth and staff.
 The main component of the PBIS program is creating a leadership team to develop and implement the program.

 Lampron, S., & Gonsoulin, S. (2013).
 PBIS in restrictive settings: The time is now.
 Education And Treatment Of Children, 36(3), 161-174.